 3. The gradual “death” of nephrons leads to a decrease in the volume of filtered blood, which is the cause of renal failure.

-4. Renal failure leads to the accumulation of toxic substances in the blood, and the substances necessary for the body do not have time to return the remaining nephrons of the kidneys to the blood.
+4. Kidney failure leads to the accumulation of toxic substances in the blood, and the substances necessary for the body do not have time to return the remaining nephrons of the kidneys to the blood.

 Causes of chronic glomerulonephritis